 Anurag Khandelwal is a Graduate Student at the University of California, Berkeley, pursuing his PhD at the RISELab. advised by Prof. Ion Stoica.
 He completed his bachelor’s degree (B. Tech. in Computer Science and Engineering) from the Indian Institute of Technology, Kharagpur.
 His research interests lie broadly in systems and networking.

-Ion Stoica is a professor in the EECS department at UC Berkeley.
-He received his PhD from CMU in 2000.
+Ion Stoica is a Professor in the EECS Department at University of California at Berkeley.
 He does research on cloud computing and networked computer systems.
-Past work includes the Dynamic Packet State (DPS), Chord DHT, Internet Indirection Infrastructure (i3), declarative networks, replay debugging, and multi-layer tracing in distributed systems.
-His current research focuses on resource management and scheduling in data centers, cluster computing frameworks, and network architectures.
-He is an ACM fellow and has received numerous awards, including the SIGCOMM Test of Time Award (2011) and the ACM doctoral dissertation award (2001).
-In 2006, he co-founded Conviva, a startup to commercialize technologies for large-scale video distribution, and in 2013, he co-founded Databricks a startup to commercialize technologies for big data processing.
-Read more about Ion and his research
+Past work includes Apache Spark, Apache Mesos, Tachyon, Chord DHT, and Dynamic Packet State (DPS).
+He is an ACM Fellow and has received numerous awards, including the SIGOPS Hall of Fame Award (2015), the SIGCOMM Test of Time Award (2011), and the ACM doctoral dissertation award (2001).
+In 2013, he co-founded Databricks a startup to commercialize technologies for Big Data processing, and in 2006 he co-founded Conviva, a startup to commercialize technologies for large scale video distribution.

 Over the past year, several follow-up projects have spun out of Succinct project.
 Several new students have joined the Succinct team, working on various aspects of Succinct.
-The most active of these students are Zongheng Yang (undergraduate at UC Berkeley), Wenting Zheng (graduate student at UC Berkeley), Frank Li (graduate student at UC Berkeley) and Evan Ye (undergraduate student at UC Berkeley).
+The most active of these students are Zongheng Yang (graduate student at UC Berkeley), Wenting Zheng (graduate student at UC Berkeley), Frank Li (graduate student at UC Berkeley), Ujval Misra (undergraduate student at UC Berkeley) and Evan Ye (undergraduate student at UC Berkeley).